Contact the Music Graduate Office

 International doctoral students who have completed their course work, have applied to begin qualifying exams, and who wish to stay in the United States on student visas must be continuously registered during the fall and spring semesters.

-To meet this requirement, international doctoral students who have completed their course work and who have applied to begin qualifying exams may enroll in a 0-credit course, MUS-G 601, for up to two semesters.
-This will keep your immigration documents "in status" while you are working on exams.
+To meet this requirement, international doctoral students who have completed their course work and who have applied to begin qualifying exams may enroll in a MUS-X 601 (see above).
 If the qualifying exam process takes more than two semesters, students needing more time will need to register in at least one hour of final project, piano essay, or dissertation credits to maintain their status.

-MUS-G 601 applies to student immigration status only.
-It does not grant full-time status and can not be used in relation to Curricular Practical Training (CPT) or financial aid.
+Enrollment in MUS-X 601 will give international students valid student status.
+However, it cannot be used in relation to Curricular Practical Training (CPT - off-campus work authorization).
 Please contact the Office of International Services for more details.

 After successful completion of all doctoral qualifying exams, the student is admitted to candidacy.